Buying a home can sometimes seem like a tall task but if we break the stages down it starts to look a whole lot feasible.

 The mortgage lender will set up a mortgage account for you which they will kindly charge you for and send you all the key financial information regarding your mortgage.

 Your solicitor will then register the home sale with the Land Registry for properties in England and Wales.
 In Northern Ireland it needs to be registered with Land and Property Services and in Scotland with Registers of Scotland .
-There is ofcourse a cost for this put it changes every so often and is dependant on where you are registering the property.
+There is ofcourse a cost for this put it changes every so often and is dependent on where you are registering the property.